drregg6/restaurant-clone/README.md

 # Restaurant Clone
 > A static webpage designed to look like a modern restaurant website.
-Created with Gatsby and influenced by [Saad Halal](https://www.saadhalal.com/)
+Created with Gatsby and influenced by [Saad's Halal](https://www.saadhalal.com/)

 ## Table of contents
 * [General info](#general-info)